Satisfactory Progress Policy

 1. meet regular SAP guidelines or

-2. be fulfilling the requirements in their POS.
+2. fulfilling the requirements of their POS.

 The SAP advisor will review the plans at the end of each term of attendance.
 Students who do not meet their POS will be disqualified without appeal until they re-establish eligibility for aid.
 Students meeting their POS will be granted a POS renewal unless the student changes their academic program.